freemansoft/jacob-project/src/test/README.md

+# Tests

+A lot of these are actually integration tests

+## Historical

 This directory contains junit tests and other/older tests for specific functions.
 Sometimes tests in this directory migrate to the samples directory as they are updated to show more functionality.